jasonliu1005/doc2markdown/README.md

 # doc2markdown MCP Server

 An MCP (Model Context Protocol) server that converts various document formats to Markdown.
-Currently supports DOC/DOCX files using the MarkItDown library.
+Supports DOC/DOCX, PDF, PPTX, and more using the MarkItDown library.

 ## Features